yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-05/facilitator/README.md

-# Facilitators Guide: Block 1 DSA & Design
+# Facilitators Guide: Block 1 - DS&A, Designs, Comp Sci, Recap

 At the end of this Block the students are presented with 3 assignments: